jamierocks/jamierocks.uk-old/source/_posts/State-Of-Sponge-Four.md

   - sponge
 ---
 Once again SpongePowered have announced their next State Of Sponge, and like last time I will make a blog post about it.
-In case you don't know State of Sponge is where the Sponge team comes together to talk about progress in a nice ~2 hour live stream.
+In case you don't know what State of Sponge is it is where the Sponge team come together to talk about their progress in a nice ~2 hour live stream.
 There is usually a demo server, running the latest build of Sponge, showcasing community and sponge-made plugins.

 The stream should be available on [twitch.tv/SpongePoweredMC](http://www.twitch.tv/SpongePoweredMC), however it is recommended you follow them on [Twitter](https://twitter.com/spongepowered) in case this changes.